 Upon acceptance into the BHSc (Honours) program and the completion of first year, students will apply to this specialization in March.

 An understanding of human health is incomplete without an understanding of health within the global context.
 A complex web of relationships and interactions produce themes of global health that can be seen as emergent properties of the human experience.

-  The specialization is a unique undergraduate opportunity that challenges students to embrace complexity through the development of a global consciousness and the understanding of health as a fundamental component of the human experience.
+Our curriculum on global health challenges students to embrace complexity through the development of a global consciousness and the understanding of health as a fundamental component of the human experience.
 Graduates will attain the knowledge to undertake further studies at the postgraduate level.
 They will have an opportunity to explore personal developmental and an academic skill set necessary for the role as contributors to global health issues.